Earn Passive Income From September Dividend Stocks

 My Favorite Dividend Investing Resources

 Make the most of your investments with some of my favorite resources.
-I mentioned them in the article.
-And they are summarized here for your convenience…
+I mentioned them in the article, and they are summarized here for your convenience…

 Author Bio, Disclosure, & Disclaimer: Please join me (Tom) as I try to achieve my goals, find my next place to live, and make the most of my money.
 However, I am not a licensed investment adviser, financial counselor, real estate agent, or tax professional.
 Instead, I’m a 50-something-year-old, early retired CPA, finance professional, and business school teacher with 40+ years of DIY dividend investing experience.
 I’m here only to share my thoughts about essential topics for success.
 As a result, nothing published on this site should be considered individual investment, financial, tax, or real estate advice.
 This site’s only purpose is general information & entertainment.
 Thus, neither I nor Dividends Diversify can be held liable for losses suffered by any party because of the information published on this website.
 Finally, all written content is the property of Dividends Diversify LLC.
 Unauthorized publication elsewhere is strictly prohibited.